 The majority, if not the entirety, of the perimeters of Totem Lake and Forbes Lake are wetlands.
-All activities in the shallow areas of the lakes relating to contiguous wetlands located above the high waterline are regulated pursuant to KZC 90.55 and 90.60.
+All activities in the shallow areas of the lakes relating to contiguous wetlands located above the high waterlineordinary high water mark are regulated pursuant to KZC 90.55 and 90.60.